SirBenedick/historic-portfolio-analyzer/README.md

 ## To-Do:

-- Add configuration page to enter API keys and configure dataset
+- Add configuration page to enter API keys and configure dataset (store api token in indexdb)
 - Style: Find a place for DatePicker
 - Style: Switch default/percent
 - Optimize: Perform a performance test and improve/optimize